cosbi-research/beesl/README.md

 ```
 **NOTE**: we have tried hard, but there is no easy way to ship the installation of conda across operating systems and users, therefore this step is a necessary manual operation to do.

-Download the pre-trained `BioBERT-Base v1.1 (+ PubMed 1M)` model from [here](https://github.com/dmis-lab/biobert "here") and run:
+Download the pre-trained [BioBERT-Base v1.1 (+ PubMed 1M) model](https://github.com/dmis-lab/biobert "here") and run:
 ```
 # Extract the model, convert it to pytorch, and clean the directory
 tar xC models -f $DOWNLOAD_DIR/biobert_v1.1_pubmed.tar.gz pytorch_transformers bert models/biobert_v1.1_pubmed/model.ckpt-1000000 models/biobert_v1.1_pubmed/bert_config.json models/biobert_v1.1_pubmed/pytorch_model.bin
 rm models/biobert_v1.1_pubmed/model.ckpt*
 ```
-Download the GENIA event data
+Download the GENIA event data with our automatized script:
 ```
 sh download_data.sh
 ```
-Download the BeeSL model described in the [paper](#reference) and place it in beesl/models/beesl-model/.
+Download the BeeSL model described in the [paper](#reference-and-contact).
+Place the model in beesl/models/beesl-model/.
 In that folder you may later place your [own BERT-based models](#training).
-The models need to be specified in the file config/params.json, setting the parameter `pretrained_model`.
+The models are declared in the file config/params.json, setting the parameter `pretrained_model`.
 The provided config.json already references the model at that path.
-Make sure to update the configuration if you place the model somewhere else.
+If you place the model somewhere else, make sure to update the configuration.
 ```
 curl -O https://www.cosbi.eu/fx/2354/model.tar.gz
 ```